bgveenstra/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

 To remove underlines, use the value “none.”
-This declaration is often applied to anchor tags.
+This declaration is often applied to anchor tags since most browsers give them an underline by default.

 ```css
 a {
      text-decoration: none;
 }
 ```
-Less commonly used values include “overline” to add a line above text and “line-through” which strikes a line through your text.
+Less commonly used values include “overline” to add a line above text and “line-through,” which strikes a line through your text.

 **text-transform**